 A Scoping Exercise exactly helps project teams understand the specific areas of value additions before developing a formal project plan.

-A well structured Scoping exercise provides a complete understanding of the existing systems and challenges, sheds light on the intricacies involved in implementing the systems required for the project and the defines all the work needed to successfully meet the project objectives.
+A well structured Scoping exercise provides a complete understanding of the existing systems and challenges, sheds light on the intricacies involved in implementing the systems required for the project and defines all the work needed to successfully meet the project objectives.
 In simple words, if you want a clear picture of all the work that needs to happen on the project, understand the project scope and know the ins & outs of the existing systems, a scoping exercise is the best option.
-For Big Data Projects, understanding customer’s business requirements, data pipeline, current technology stack, and resource allocation, are some of the areas that a scoping exercise aims to fathom.
+For businesses undergoing big data transformations, understanding customer’s business requirements, data pipeline, current technology stack, and resource allocation, are some of the areas that a scoping exercise aims to fathom.

 Using scoping exercise initially in the project planning phase can provide significant advancement and advantages over the traditional methods.
 The biggest advantage is, as the expert defining the scope has implemented the solution before or has an in-depth understanding of the problem and the industry he is aware of all pitfalls or problems that a project can face.